October 1, 2024

 Crime Prevention and Awareness Efforts

 The university engages in a range of activities to help prevent crimes on campus.
-As examples, personal safety, resource information, and property protection literature is available at Security Services.
+As examples, personal safety, resource information, and property protection literature are available at Security Services.
 Security Services also assists students with engraving personal property and an engraver is available for loan at the Security Services Department office.
 Community members are encouraged to register bicycles with a university-supported registration program.

 Safe Walk Program